ldynia/workshop-containerized/readme.md

 user@machine:~$ cd containerized-workshop

 # Remove these files
-user@machine:~/containerized-workshop$ rm -rf composer-app.yml Dockerfile Singularityfile app/scripts/
+user@machine:~/containerized-workshop$ rm -rf docker-compose.yml Dockerfile Singularityfile app/scripts/
 ```

 ## Program - Part I

-Let me introduce you to a program that saves lives.
-The program is very simple.
-Input of the program is `*.fsa` file.
-Output of the program is count of nucleotides and codons that were found in a `*fsa` file. **Note:** Program returns output after 5s -this is an intended behavior.
+Let me introduce you to our program -program that saves lives.
+Our program is very simple and works like this.
+Program takes as an input a `*.fsa` file, and returns count of nucleotides and codons. **Note:** Program returns output after 5s -this is an intended behavior.

 To see how our program works please execute bellow instructions.

 ```
 # Go to app directory
 user@machine:~/containerized-workshop$ cd app

+# Run program
+user@machine:~/containerized-workshop/app$ python main.py data/dna.fsa
+{"nucleotides_count": {"A": 333, "C": 454, "T": 303, "G": 469}}

-# Run program and pritify its output
+# Or run program and pritify its output
 user@machine:~/containerized-workshop/app$ python main.py data/dna.fsa | python -m json.tool
 {
     "nucleotides": {